d3b4g/leonids/_posts/callme.md

 ![source-01](/img/Screenshot_2020-05-19_19-13-15.png){: .align-left}

-PIE isn't enabled and nx set to true, so we know shellcode cannot be executed off the stack and the binary has ASLR disabled.
+The binary is NX protected which means that we won’t have an executable stack, PIE isn't enabled and the binary has ASLR disabled.

 ## Analyzing the 64bit ELF binary